ChrstphrHll/npc_gen/students/Barak Felaern.md

 year: 2
 guild: Fiesn
 partyID: 27
+tags:
+- Kenku
+- Monk
+- Protection
+- 2nd
+- Fiesn
 ---
 # Barak Felaern
 ---
 ### Description
 - 2nd year Kenku Monk in Fiesn
-- striped, Green eyes, and Dark Blue skin
+- striped, Hazel eyes, and Dark Blue skin
 - Is Playful and Noncommittal, and has Order as their ideal

 ### Organizations